raspberrypilearning/3D-scene/en/step_5.md

 ## 3-Dimensional effects

-In this step you’re going to increase the 3-dimensional appearance by using the `looks`{:class="block3looks"} block to enhance the sense of depth in your scene.
+In this step you’re going to increase the 3-dimensional appearance by using the `Looks`{:class="block3looks"} blocks menu to enhance the sense of depth in your scene.
 You will use the `size`{:class="block3looks"} and `layers`{:class="block3looks"} blocks to make your sprites appear in front of or behind each other.

-In the below example, the rocket which is in the distance is smaller than the bus and robot.
+In the below example, the **Rocket** sprite which is in the distance is smaller than the **Taco Truck** and **Robot** sprites.
 The sprites are layered to appear to go in front of or behind each other.

 **Moon base**: [See inside](https://scratch.mit.edu/projects/451453522/editor){:target="_blank"}